getify/Functional-Light-JS/manuscript/ch4.md

 Composition is declarative data flow, meaning our code describes the flow of data in an explicit, obvious, and readable way.

-Composition is the most important foundational pattern in all of FP, in large part because it's the only way to route data through our programs aside from using side effects; the next chapter explores why such should be avoided wherever possible.
+In many ways, composition is the most important foundational pattern, in large part because it's the only way to route data through our programs aside from using side effects; the next chapter explores why such should be avoided wherever possible.